shelldandy/dotfiles/readme.md

 ![An example tmux session with ssh](images/tmux.png)

 An example tmux session with ssh

+Check more images in the images folder :nail_care:

 ## Works best with...
 In my current setup I'm using some themes and plugins to make the whole experience more enjoyable without adding weight to the startup.